Amit Dutta: Awards and honors

-Dutta's films have received a number of national and international awards including the Golden Conch and Best Film of the Festival Award at the Mumbai International Film Festival (MIFF), Gold Mikaldi at Bilbao (Spain), the FIPRESCI, International Film critic's award in the 53rd Oberhausen Film Festival(Germany), the John Abraham National Award (Federation of Film Societies of India, Keralam), the main prize of the International Jury at the 70th International Short Film Festival, Oberhausen (Germany), and four times the National award of India.
-Kramasha became one of the entries in Jonathan Rosenbaum's list of thousand best films in the Afterword of the second edition of his collection 'Essential Cinema'.
-'The Man's Woman and Other Stories' won the Jury's special prize (Orizzonti-2009) in the 66th Venice Film Festival.
+Dutta's films have received a number of national and international awards, including: the Golden Conch and Best Film of the Festival Award at the Mumbai International Film Festival (MIFF); Gold Mikaldi at Bilbao (Spain); the FIPRESCI International Film Critic's Award at the 53rd Oberhausen Film Festival(Germany); the John Abraham National Award (Federation of Film Societies of India, Keralam); the main prize of the International Jury at the 70th International Short Film Festival, Oberhausen (Germany); Jury's Special Mention Award of the Orizzonti [New Horizons] section of the 66th Venice Film Festival and the National Award of India on four occasions.
 He received the Hubert Bal Award of the Rotterdam International Film Festival for his screenplay The Invisible One in 2012.
-The Ferroni Brigade group of film critics had named him among the Best New Filmmakers of the Decade in 2011.
-In 2013, he was invited by the Venice Film Festival to make a short film for its 70th anniversary on the theme of the 'Future of Cinema'.
-In October 2013, he was conferred the title of honor, Dogra Ratna', for his contribution in the fields of Art and Culture.
-In 2015, he received CNAP award for his project on the History of Chess, by the Centre National des Arts Plastiques, France.
-Same year he was awarded the Tagore fellowship at the Indian Institute of Advanced Study IIAS, Shimla, where he wrote his first book.
-In 2024, The NewYorker listed "Nainsukh" among the best bio-pics ever made.
-Many of his films regularly been voted by film-critics as among the best in the years in the 'Senses of Cinema' world polls.
+The Ferroni Brigade group of film critics named him among the Best New Filmmakers of the Decade in 2011.

+In 2013 he was invited by the Venice Film Festival to make a short film for its 70th anniversary on the theme of 'The Future of Cinema'.
+In October 2013 he was conferred the Indian title of honour Dogra Ratan for his contribution in the fields of Art and Culture.
+In 2015, he received a CNAP Award from the Centre National des Arts Plastiques in France for his project on the History of Chess.
+That same year he was awarded the Tagore fellowship at the Indian Institute of Advanced Study (IIAS), Shimla, where he wrote his first book.
+Many of his films have regularly been voted by film-critics in Senses of Cinema world polls as among the best of the year.

-Dutta's 2024 animated film Rhythm of a Flower had its world premiere at the MAMI Mumbai Film Festival 2024, where it competed in the South Asia Competition and won the Golden Gateway Award.
-The film is a biopic based on the life of Indian classical singer Kumar Gandharva.
+Rhythm Of A Flower - Dutta's 2024 animated biopic based on the life of Indian classical singer Kumar Gandharva - had its world premiere at the 2024 MAMI Mumbai Film Festival, where it competed in the South Asia Competition and won the Golden Gateway Award.
+In 2025 his short film Stream-Story won a mention in the Cultural Intangible Heritage Awards at the 47th Cinéma du Réel film festival.